embedded-office/canopen-stack/README.md

 *Ideas for further development:*

 - remove all pre-compiler configuration defines to allow a single library for multiple projects with different needs
-- hardware independent collection of examples for demonstration purpose (exchange driver and re-compiler should be enought for usage on real target hardware)
+- hardware independent collection of examples for demonstration purpose (exchange driver and re-compile should be enought for usage on real target hardware)
 - improve documentation of single test cases within the testsuite
 - add the SDO client (rarely used, but nice to have) Feel free to add issues with further ideas or needs!